-Welcome to the Office of Victim Advocate (OVA) website.
-OVA’s services are grounded in two separate but equally important foundations.
-First, Pennsylvania's Crime Victims Act legislates post-sentencing rights and services for victims of crime in the Pennsylvania Department of Corrections and the Pennsylvania Board of Probation and Parole.
-Second, the voices of victims have provided the inspiration and the framework for the development of the operations of the OVA and all of its program offerings.
+The Office of Victim Advocate's (OVA) services are grounded in two separate but equally important foundations.
+First, Pennsylvania's Crime Victims Act legislates post-sentencing rights and services for victims of crime in the PA Department of Corrections and the PA Parole Board.
+It's OVA's responsibility to implement these rights.
+Second, the voices of victims have provided the inspiration and the framework for the development of our operations and various restorative justice programs.

-OVA was established in 1995 and diligently works to provide victims of crime with notifications, support and advocacy services.
-Victim Assistance Coordinators on staff at OVA work with local advocates at community based victim service programs and also with advocates in County District Attorneys Offices to ensure that all victims of crime who have requested post-sentencing services, receive the compassionate and individual attention and advocacy that they require.
+OVA was established in 1995 and diligently works to provide victims of crime with notifications, support, and advocacy services.
+Victim Assistance Coordinators on staff work with local advocates at community based victim service programs, as well as with advocates in county district attorney offices, to ensure that all victims of crime who have requested post-sentencing services receive the compassionate and individual attention that they require.